trojanMcAfee/base-analysis/README.md

 - `--force-refresh`: Force a refresh of the data from the blockchain (ignores cache)
 - `--no-cache`: Disable caching entirely (will not read or write cache)
+- `--show-plot`: Display the plot in a window (by default, plots are only saved to files)

 ### Caching System